Spaced armour

 Armour with two or more plates spaced a distance apart falls under the category of spaced armour.
 Spaced armour can be sloped or unsloped.
 When sloped, it reduces the penetrating power of bullets and solid shot, as after penetrating each plate projectiles tend to tumble, deflect, deform, or disintegrate; spaced armour that is not sloped is generally designed to provide protection from explosive projectiles, which detonate before reaching the primary armour.
 Spaced armour is used on military vehicles such as tanks and combat bulldozers.
 In a less common application, it is used in some spacecraft that use Whipple shields.

 Against kinetic penetrators

-The first spaced armour was used on iron and steel warships from the mid-19th century.
-Between the thin outer armour of various less important parts and the thick main armour (protecting turrets, ammunition depots, boilers and turbines) were constructed storage spaces, coal or oil bunkers, and so on (Lord Nelson class).
-Some ships (e.g. Tirpitz, Takao, King George) had thicker outer and thinner inner layers to lower the damage caused by the penetrating round.
-From 1900 some cruisers and battleships were built with modern spaced armour, where the outer thin layer was intended only to damage the projectiles (e.g. Littorio class).

-Torpedo bulkheads also serve as a special form of spaced armour for naval vessels.